Things to Consider When Shopping for a Vehicle

 Manual versus Automatic

-If the buyer purchases a car with a manual transmission and does not yet know how to drive this type of car, they might damage the clutch in their attempts to learn, racking up a large repair bill before they even begin to enjoy the new car.
-However, a friend or family member will likely teach the buyer to drive a manual before they purchase the car.
-Regardless, the type of transmission is a consideration when purchasing a car.
+Many buyers do not consider the question of manual versus automatic transmission.
+If the buyer purchases a car with a manual transmission and does not yet know how to drive it, they might damage the clutch in their attempts to learn, racking up a large repair bill before they even begin to enjoy it.
+However, a friend or family member will likely teach the buyer to drive a manual before they purchase.

 A manual transmission vehicle will get better gas mileage than an automatic transmission.
 However, the trade off is that a manual transmission is more cumbersome to drive in heavy city traffic.
 With the constant clutching required to shift and down shift, automatic transmissions are often preferred for driving in heavy city traffic, especially in cities that are hilly like San Francisco.